-Bacon seems to mean by atheism, the mere dwelling on "second causes scattered,"-the sequence of events, as if brought about by a chance; and hardly believes in the existence of atheism;-that any one can be so stupid as not to perceive the necessity of a fundamental matter, form, and law; and says therefore that even that school which is most accused of atheism doth most demonstrate religion: that is, the school of Leucippus, Democritus, and Epicurus.
-The forms and laws of nature Bacon sometimes calls the Mind of Nature; and thus he is excused for exclaiming, what would otherwise from him be ridiculous and inconsistent, that he

-" had rather believe all the fables in the Legend, and the Talmud, and the Alcoran, than that this universal frame is without a mind," or an affair of chance; which would be nonsense, and clearly impossible.
+Bacon seems to mean by atheism, the mere dwelling on "second causes scattered," - the sequence of events, as if brought about by a chance; and hardly believes in the existence of atheism; that any one can be so stupid as not to perceive the necessity of a fundamental matter, form, and law; and says therefore that even that school which is most accused of atheism doth most demonstrate religion: that is, the school of Leucippus, Democritus, and Epicurus.
+The forms and laws of nature Bacon sometimes calls the Mind of Nature; and thus he is excused for exclaiming, what would otherwise from him be ridiculous and inconsistent. that he "had rather believe all the fables in the Legend, and the Talmud, and the Alcoran, than that this universal frame is without a mind," or an affair of chance; which would be nonsense, and clearly impossible.
 But in his Essay on Superstition, he speaks approvingly of atheism, meaning the not believing the dogmas of the Church, as leaving a man to sense, to philosophy, to natural piety, to laws, to reputation.
-"And we see," he says, "the times inclined to atheism (as the time of Augustus Cæsar) were civil times; but superstition hath been the confusion of many states, and bringeth in a new primum mobile that ravisheth all the spheres of government. master of superstition is the people; and in all superstition, wise men follow fools; and arguments are fitted to practice in a reversed order."
+"And we see," he says, "the times inclined to atheism (as the time of Augustus Cæsar) were civil times; but superstition bath been the confusion of many states, and bringeth in a new primum mobile that ravisheth all the spheres of government.
+The master of superstition is the people; and in all superstition. wise men follow fools; and arguments are fitted to practice in a reversed order."
 If this be true in these times, it would seem that all statesmen should encourage atheism, as a means of preserving order and good conduct.

 Bacon protests against retributive judgments, and against any interference with the laws of nature, which he considers fixed and eternal; and the properties of matter to be "self-sustained," "as an adamantine necessity of nature," and the primitive matter to be "the cause of causes, itself without a cause."
 "For there is a certain limit of causes in nature; and it would argue levity and inexperience in a philosopher to require or imagine a cause for the last and positive power and law of nature, as much as it would not to demand a cause in those that are subordinate."\ What can be inferred from this but that to require a cause beyond nature, and out of nature (which includes both second causes and the first cause; but, in fact, there is but one, the first cause; and what is called second cause is but the form and sequence), argues levity and inexperience? but, nevertheless, he added to the cause and causes ("God excepted").
 That was to save his position and chancellorship; and he left the inconsistency to be unravelled in future time, when the age was ripe for the whole truth being clearly understood: in which times we now live.
-Bacon takes care, again and again, to show you that you cannot perceive in nature anything but phenomena.
-You cannot perceive the workman in the work; that is, the cause in the phenomena-the fundamental cause of causes -which is beyond the power of the senses and the understanding.
-Speaking of the idols of the mind, he declares against the idea of the first cause being of human shape, or of human mind, and says, "For if that great workmaster had been of a human disposition," &c.
-In another place, he considers the idea (maintained by the author of "The Vestiges") of the formation of matter on mind, or "archetypal ideas," as one of the phantasms, or spectral illusions floating about, and playing on the surface of It is fine to hear the thunder of Bacon's eloquence against the arrogance and ignorance and persecuting spirit of the theologians.
-Only a few years before, the aged Galileo was taken before the Inquisition, and forced to "declare truth to be what the Church pleased, not what was declared in nature, but what was in 'the Holy Scriptures.'" think you those times are passed, and men are now pure and tolerant?
-Have we no living instances?
-Was not Lawrence forced to retract his opinion?
-And are not those noblest experiments of the age by Mr. Crosse\ regarded with religious horror, and ridiculed by many?
-Bacon denounces all introduction of abstracted forms, fantastical essences, final causes, or first causes, to interfere with the simple laws of nature, and of matter as we find it.
-For when "Folly is worshipped," he says, "it is, as it were, a plague-spot upon the understanding."
-"Yet some moderns+ have indulged this folly with consummate inconsiderateness, that they have endeavoured to build a system of natural philosophy on the first chapter of Genesis, the Book of Job, and other parts of Scripture, seeking thus the dead among the "The absurdities of some among them having proceeded so far, as to seek to derive the sciences from spirits and genii."
-It is only lately that we have ceased to believe that mad people are possessed by demons; and many now believe, as our friend Mrs. Crowe, that the world is full of ghosts; and others dislike Mesmerism and Phrenology on account of religion, and consider that the cures by Mesmerism are the casting out of devils by the prince of devils.
-Time, Space and Causation are ultimate facts recognised by appropriate faculties of Creation is a distinct idea from Causation,
+Bacon takes care, again and again, to show you that you cannot perceive in nature any thing but phenomena.
+You cannot perceive the workman in the work;

-· De Cupidine.
+\ De Cupidine.